rgglez/whois-parser-ai/README.md

 result, err = azure.ParseWhois(rawWhoisData)
 ```

-This will fill a map with some of this fields:
+This will fill a map with some of these fields:

 ```json
 results = {